Diosmin: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Chemistry of Diosmin

 Diosmin is a flavonoid with a chemical structure that includes a heterocyclic ring (C), two phenyl rings (A and B), and a 15-carbon skeleton.
 The flavone backbone is another name for this structure.
-Diosmetin is a flavone that comprises one or more sugar moieties linked to the flavone structure.
+Diosmetin is a flavone that comprises one or more moieties linked to the flavone structure.
 Diosmin is a glycoside derivative of diosmetin.
-Diosmin’s sugar moiety is really a disaccharide made of rhamnose and glucose sugars that is joined to the flavone structure at position 7.
+Diosmin’s sugar moiety is really a disaccharide made of rhamnose and sugars that is joined to the flavone structure at position 7.
 Diosmin must have this glycosidic bond in order for it to be soluble and bioavailable in the body.

 Physiological Mechanisms of Action of Diosmin